IgaoGuru/lavender-garden/_notes/how to navigate this garden.md

 ---
-title: how to navigate through this garden
+title: How to navigate through this garden
 ---

 Now that is a question that I can only partially answer.
 I don't want to limit how you explore my notebook, you can start anywhere and jump to anywhere you like.